pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 ### Amazon OpenSearch Serverless

-* removes need to configure, manage, or scale OpenSearch clusters
+* removes need to configure, manage, or scale OpenSearch clusters (called provisioned OpenSearch domains, which you manually manage capacity for)
 * collection - group of indices representing a specific workload or use case.  two collection types - time series and search
 * capacity is managed for you. you create a collection, then you query and index data using the same OpenSearch APIs as before
 * Serverless compute capacity is measured in OpenSearch Compute Units (OCUs).
 Each OCU is a combination of 6 GiB of memory and corresponding virtual CPU (vCPU), as well as data transfer to S3